eflautt/ga-data-science/lessons/lesson-14/readme.md

  - Variable number of topics
     - Test different number of topics and find the best model

-**Check:** Take an recent news-article.
-Have students brainstorm what 3 topics this story is most likely made up.
-Have them brainstorm which words are most likely from which of those 3 topics.
+> **Check:** Take any recent news-article and brainstorm which 3 topics this story is most likely made up of.
+Next, brainstorm which words are most likely derived from which of those 3 topics.

 <a name="demo-lda"></a>
 ## Demo: LDA in gensim (30 mins)